sarthaktexas/secret-santa-pairing/README.md

 > Create a button which moves on to a Zapier Integration that creates a new airtable record using the following config:

 ![](https://cloud-bij5rjs4n.vercel.app/0image.png)
+> Now the integration asks for table name.
+Use the `Checked` table.

 ### Slack Workflow 2
 This one sends a user a reminder.